 September 2002 – Investigation Exposes Unsafe Conditions

-The investigative report discovered that the facility protected children from serious threats to their safety.
+The investigative report, unsafe conditions and discovered that the facility protected children from serious threats to their safety.
 The report indicated that staff members engaged in misconduct while their work was not supervised and the facility lacked proper monitoring systems thus revealing institutional weaknesses.

 1883 – Maryville Academy Founded